An Analytic Model For Magnetically-Dominated Accretion Disks: Sensitivity to Assumptions and Caveats

 While not quite as good a fit in Fig.~\ref{fig:sim.model.comparison} (particularly at $R \gtrsim 0.01\,$pc), in this case the flow is truly self-similar, is entirely parameterized by one dimensionless $\mathcal{O}(1)$ number $\psi_{A}$ (note $r_{\rm ff}$ entirely factors out of the solutions), and maps onto free-fall with $v_{r} \sim c$ approaching the horizon.
 Given that the disk mass $M_{\rm gas}(<r) < M_{\rm bh}$ within the BHROI (by definition), and that accretion cannot be faster than dynamical ($\dot{M} \lesssim \psi_{A}\,M_{\rm gas}(R_{\rm BHROI})\,\Omega(R_{\rm BHROI})$), it becomes basically impossible to have $Q < 1$ for any physical inflow rate at the outer boundary (the upper limit is set by supply from galactic scales).
 Also here $\beta \sim t_{\rm cool}/t_{\rm dyn} \sim 1/\mathcal{M}_{s}^{2} \sim 1/\alpha_{\rm therm,\,equiv} \sim 10^{-5}\,\psi_{A}^{-2}\,(\dot{m}\,r_{5}/f_{\tau}\,m_{7}^{2})^{1/4}$ ($r_{5} \equiv r/{\rm 5\,pc}$) is similar to our default model in the outer disk and decreases weakly (for reasonable $f_{\tau}$) as $r\rightarrow 0$, so the disk becomes more magnetically-dominated.
 All of our qualitative conclusions regarding consistency and relative importance of different terms for our ``default'' parameterization apply to this solution as well.

 Per the discussion in \S~\ref{sec:analytic.thermal} and Fig.~\ref{fig:sim.model.comparison}, the least robust part of our analytic model in general (comparing to the simulations) is probably the description of the thermal disk properties at the largest radii, although as noted there, this has no effect on the predicted accretion rates or mass profile since $\beta \ll 1$.
 This owes primarily to the facts that LTE is a poor approximation, the disk is highly super-sonically turbulent, and (at large radii) the optical depths can become modest and the disk is no longer mostly ionized.
+More detailed thermochemical modeling is therefore warranted.